Victoria Point (Qld)

 Income levels sit below national averages according to AreaSearch assessment

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Victoria Point's median income among taxpayers is $50,093.
-The average income in the suburb is $60,115.
-Nationally, incomes are higher on average.
-In Greater Brisbane, the median income is $58,236 and the average is $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Victoria Point would be approximately $55,057 (median) and $66,072 (average) as of September 2025.
-Census data indicates that household, family, and personal incomes in Victoria Point rank modestly, between the 29th and 36th percentiles.
-Income distribution shows that 30.3% of individuals earn between $1,500 and $2,999, which is similar to the broader area at 33.3%.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that income in Victoria Point is below the national average.
+The median income is $50,093 while the average income stands at $60,115.
+In contrast, Greater Brisbane has a median income of $58,236 and an average income of $72,799.
+Based on Wage Price Index growth of 9.91% from financial year ending June 2023 to September 2025, current estimates would be approximately $55,057 (median) and $66,072 (average).
+Census data reveals that household, family and personal incomes all rank modestly in Victoria Point, between the 29th and 36th percentiles.
+Income analysis shows that the largest segment comprises 30.3% earning $1,500 - 2,999 weekly, with 4,910 residents falling into this category, reflecting patterns seen at regional levels where 33.3% similarly occupy this range.
 Housing affordability pressures are severe in Victoria Point, with only 82.2% of income remaining after housing costs, ranking at the 35th percentile.
-The suburb's SEIFA income ranking places it in the 5th decile.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income